dpi-tta-lessons/ruby-enumerables/content.md

 {: .repl #do_end_example title="do...end block" points="1"}

 ### `{}` Block Syntax
-The `{}` syntax is typically used for single-line blocks.
+The `{}` curly braces syntax is typically used for single-line blocks.
 It is more concise and is often used when the block contains only one line of code or when a method call is embedded within another expression.

 ```ruby
 numbers = [1, 2, 3, 4, 5]